 Since it didn’t increase this time, some economists and politicians are hailing the news as a sign the nation is recovering from its devastating recession.
 And if they’re right, that’s great.
 But as a bankruptcy lawyer in Memphis, I’m still seeing the results of those last four years.

 When more and more people fell into poverty, they also took out more debt to make ends meet.
 As the poverty rate stabilizes, or even improves, that debt stays with them.
 And the debt doesn’t get smaller – in fact, with interest it can actually grow bigger.

 While “experts” celebrate a stabilizing economy and say things are basically the same as last year, it might not be for your family.
 Your family might still be reeling from job loss two years ago.
 You might be living on credit card debt and fearing that you’ll lose your home to foreclosure.
 Even if the economy improves, those burdens can still torment you because they build up.

 I can help.
+When you call our bankruptcy law firm Memphis, TN families place their trust in, our knowledgeable lawyers can explain to you the bankruptcy process and answer any questions you might have.
 If you’d like to get rid of that debt so that you and your family can be free to rebuild your lives, I hope you’ll contact me to talk about your situation for free.